fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 Alternatively, you can use AwardFares **Timeline View** to explore the seat availability on different dates.
 The Timeline View displays how many seats are available for each day of the week/month.
 The bars are color-coded, so it's easy to distinguish between cabin classes (Economy, Business, First).
 You can also trigger new searches by tapping the refresh icon underneath each day.

-In addition, you can also use the **+** button on AwardFares to get more details about those flights, such as aircraft type, and even [get the current seat maps](https://blog.awardfares.com/seatmaps-guide/) to see which seats are free versus occupied!
+In addition, you can also tap anywhere on the flight to display more details in an expanded view, such as aircraft type, and even [get the current seat maps](https://blog.awardfares.com/seatmaps-guide/) to see which seats are free versus occupied!

 <img src="../assets/img/cheap-award-flights/timeline-view.webp" alt="How to find cheaps award flight using AwardFares." />